ShreyasKombinadka/SASS/README.md

 # SASS — Single Asynchronous Serial Stream Protocol

 SASS is a minimal, single-wire, low-speed asynchronous protocol for microcontroller communication.
-This Arduino library provides a simple transmitter and receiver implementation.
+This a library provides a simple transmitter and receiver implementation.

+**Version : 1.0.1**

 ---